 Pursuant to the Company's SERP, certain executives, including named executive officers, may defer eligible compensation in excess of the maximum deferral amount allowed under the terms of the Company's 401(k) Plan.
 Deferral elections are made by eligible executives in December of each year for amounts to be contributed in the following year.
-Compensation that may be deferred into the SERP include employee and matching employer contributions as well as employer discretionary profit sharing contributions to the 401(k) Plan that are in excess of the maximum deferral amount allowed under the terms of the 401(k) Plan.
-Payment of distributions to the participant under the SERP may be made only upon the retirement, death, disability or other termination of employment with the Company and shall be paid in a lump sum six months following the date of such termination.
+Compensation that may be deferred into the SERP include employee and matching employer contributions as well as any employer discretionary profit sharing contributions to the 401(k) Plan that are in excess of the maximum deferral amount allowed under the terms of the 401(k) Plan.
+As noted above, discretionary profit sharing contributions were discontinued in 2009.
+Payment of distributions to the participant under the SERP may be made only upon the retirement, death, disability or other termination.
 No SERP distributions may be made to a participant while still employed by Entegris.
 SERP participants are 100% vested with respect to participant and employer matching contributions; employer profit sharing contributions vest beginning after 2 years of service in 25% annual increments until the participant is 100% vested after 5 years of service.
-SERP participant accounts are credited with an investment return equivalent to that provided by the investment vehicles elected by the SERP participant, which may be allocated among the same 25 investment funds as are offered with respect to the 401(k) Plan accounts.
+SERP participant accounts are credited with an investment return equivalent to that provided by the investment vehicles elected by the SERP participant, which may be allocated among the same 27 investment funds as are offered with respect to the 401(k) Plan accounts.

-Nonqualified Deferred Compensation Table
+Fiscal Year 2011 Nonqualified Deferred Compensation

-The following table lists the deferred contributions by the named executive officers, by the Company for the benefit of the named executive officers and the aggregate earnings, withdrawals and account balances for the named executive officers during the fiscal year ended December 31, 2010:
+The following table lists the deferred contributions by the named executive officers, by the Company for the benefit of the named executive officers and the aggregate earnings, withdrawals and account balances for the named executive officers during the fiscal year ended December 31, 2011:

-Name Executive Contributions in Last FY (\$) Registrant Contributions in Last FY (1) (\$) Aggregate Earnings in Last FY (2) (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$) (a) (b) (c) (d) (e) (f) Gideon Argov \$11,963 \$14,126 (\$ 1,646) 0 \$133,730 Gregory B. Graves \$ 9,655 \$ 3,073 \$ 12,217 0 \$113,194 Bertrand Loy \$ 3,822 \$ 5,486 \$ 46,969 0 \$376,324 Peter W. Walcott \$ 0 \$ 1,069 \$ 25,128 0 \$443,156 John J. Murphy \$ 5,044 \$ 289 \$ 4,810 0 \$ 46,883 John B. Goodman \$ 0 \$ 0 \$ 835 0 \$ 32,243
+Name Executive Contributions in Last FY (\$) Сог egistrant ntributions Last FY (1) (\$) Aggregate Earnings in Last FY (2) (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$) (a) (b) (c) (d) (e) (f) Gideon Argov \$ 0 \$ 12,200 \$ 859 0 \$146,790 Gregory B. Graves \$ 23,218 \$ 20,048 \$ 3,718 0 \$160,178 Bertrand Loy \$ 0 \$ 6,700 (\$12,921) 0 \$370,103 Peter W. Walcott \$ 0 \$ 10,617 \$ 5,270 0 \$459,044 John J. Murphy \$ 5,172 \$ 12,535 (\$ 2,082) 0 \$ 62,508

-- (1) The employer matching contribution reflected in column (c) is established by an offset formula which includes contributions to the employee's 401(k) account in the calculation of the employer matching contribution under the SERP.
-The amounts listed for each of the named executive officers in column (c) is detailed with respect to each named executive officer in footnote 6 to the Summary Compensation Table above in clause (b) of that footnote. - (2) The amounts listed for each of the named executive officers in column (d) is determined by the size of the SERP account of the respective named executive officers and by their respective investment elections under the SERP.
+(1) The employer matching contribution reflected in column (c) is established by an offset formula which includes contributions to the employee's 401(k) account in the calculation of the employer matching contribution under the SERP.
+The amounts listed for each of the named executive officers in column (c) is detailed with respect to each named executive officer in footnote 4 to the Summary Compensation Table above in clause (b) of that footnote.

+(2) The amounts listed for each of the named executive officers in column (d) is determined by the size of the SERP account of the respective named executive officers and by their respective investment elections under the SERP.